EdgarJob/Transformer-Test/README.md

 # Sentiment Analysis Tool

 A Python-based sentiment analysis tool that uses BERT (Bidirectional Encoder Representations from Transformers) to analyze the sentiment of text input.
-This tool provides a user-friendly interface for analyzing text sentiment and saving the results.
+This tool provides both a command-line interface and a modern web interface for analyzing text sentiment and saving the results.

 ## Features

 - Interactive command-line interface
+- Modern web interface with real-time analysis
 - Sentiment analysis using BERT model
 - Support for multiple languages
 - Results saving in JSON format
 - GPU acceleration support (if available)
 - Detailed sentiment scores and confidence levels
+- Responsive design that works on all devices

 ## Requirements

 - Python 3.x
 - transformers>=4.36.0
 - torch>=2.0.0
+- flask>=3.0.0

 ## Installation